The Best Amalfi Coast Itinerary

 My favorite way to do so is via scooter.
 It is magic; there is nothing like zipping around the world’s most beautiful coastline without windows, a car frame, or anything else blocking your view.
 If you want Amalfi Coast photos this is your best bet.

-There are many towns I recommend visiting, which I have dedicated an entire post to.
+If you want to give yourself a tour instead, there are many towns I recommend visiting.
 Click here for the Amalfi Coast towns you should visit.
 There’s also a map of Amalfi Coast towns there (the ones I specifically recommend you go to).

 Depending on which tour you take and how early you get back, you may have time to spend the afternoon at Hotel Poseidon’s pool!
 If you aren’t staying there you can still go, you just have to pay a small fee to use it.